 The OE2021 includes the hiring of 4,200 employees for the National Health Service and 261 additional workers for the INEM; the reinforcement of Continuing Care Units, with 400 new beds for the general network, ten Day Units and Autonomy Promotion (200 places), 600 new places in the Mental Health CCIs; in addition to a reinforcement of 150 million euros in primary health care for equipment and facilities and 50.5 million euros for the replacement and purchase of heavy hospital supplies.

-During 2021, another five thousand operational assistants will be hired for public schools and a reserve of 400 million euros is planned for a school digitization program.
+During 2021, a further five thousand operational assistants will be hired for state schools, and a 400 million euro reserve is set aside for a school digitization program.

 10. IRS exemption limit increases by €100

-The IRS exemption limit increases by €100.
-The minimum amount up to which taxpayers are exempted from paying the IRS, will be increased by €100 to €9,215.
-There are about 30,000 new aggregates that will therefore also be exempt from this tax, reveals the Ministry of Finance.
+IRS exemption ceiling increases by €100.
+The minimum amount up to which taxpayers are exempt from paying IRS, will be increased by €100 to €9,215.
+Around 30,000 new aggregates will therefore also be exempt from this tax, reveals the Ministry of Finance.

-The VAT reduction on electricity - to an intermediate rate of 13 % for consumption up to 100 kilowatt hours (kWh) of monthly consumption - went into effect on December 1, which means the January bill may already reflect savings.
-Starting in March 2021, large families (aggregates with five or more elements) will receive an increase of 50 % and the VAT rate of 13 % applies to consumption up to 150 kWh per month.
+The reduction in VAT on electricity - to an intermediate rate of 13 % for consumption up to 100 kilowatt-hours (kWh) of monthly consumption - came into effect on December 1, meaning that January's bill can already reflect savings.
+From March 2021, large families (aggregates with five or more elements) will benefit from an increase of 50 %, and the VAT rate of 13 % applies to consumption up to 150 kWh per month.

-12. Prohibition on cutting off water, electricity, gas and communications during the first half of the year
+12. Ban on cutting off water, electricity, gas and communications during the first half of the year

 There is a rule in EO2021 that prohibits the disconnection of essential services such as water supply, electricity, natural gas, or communications (in the latter case, if the consumer is unemployed, has a drop in income greater than 20%, or is infected with COVID19) during the first half of 2021.